chinapandaman/PyPDFForm/SECURITY.md

 ## Supported Versions

-PyPDFForm only fixes security issues in the latest version of the library.
-If you believe you have identified a security issue, please consider upgrading your version before reporting.
+PyPDFForm only fixes vulnerabilities in the latest version of the library.
+If you believe you have identified a vulnerability, please consider upgrading your version before reporting.

 | Version  | Supported          |
 |----------| ------------------ |